andiosika/Binomial-Classification-Ranom-Forest-hyper-imbalance/README.md

 ### Raw Data Inspection Observations:

-> Most of the data collected ~ 87% comes from the United states with Canada 5% and UK 2.5% next.
-The rest of the countries reporting are even smaller in terms of contribution size.
-A very small percentage: **.14% tested positive for COVID-19** in this sample.
-There are no direct correlations and the most highly correlated features of the unprocessed data are:
+A quick look revealed that were no direct correlations and the most highly correlated features of the unprocessed data are:

 Feature: |  Correlation:
  --| --|